xuebinqin/U-2-Net/README.md

 __Contact__: xuebin[at]ualberta[dot]ca

-## News
+## News !!!

-(2020-May-16) The official paper of U^2-Net (U square net) [PDF in elsevier](https://www.sciencedirect.com/science/article/pii/S0031320320302077?dgcid=author) is now available.
+**(2020-May-16)** The official paper of **U^2-Net (U square net)** [PDF in elsevier](https://www.sciencedirect.com/science/article/pii/S0031320320302077?dgcid=author) is now available.
 If you are not able to access that, please feel free to drop me an email.

-(2020-May-16) We fix the upsampling issue of the network.
-Now, the model should be able to handle *arbitrary* input size.
+**(2020-May-16)** We fixed the upsampling issue of the network.
+Now, the model should be able to handle **arbitrary input size**.
 (Tips: This modification is to facilitate the retraining of U^2-Net on your own datasets.
 When using our pre-trained model on SOD datasets, please keep the input size as 320x32 to guarantee the performance.)

-(2020-May-16) We highly appreciate Cyril Diagne for building this fantastic AR project: [AR Copy and Paste](https://github.com/cyrildiagne/ar-cutpaste) using our [BASNet](https://github.com/NathanUA/BASNet) and U^2-Net.
-The [demo video](https://twitter.com/cyrildiagne/status/1256916982764646402) has achieved over 5M views, which is phenomenal and show us more probabilities of SOD.
+**(2020-May-16)** We highly appreciate Cyril Diagne for building this fantastic AR project: [AR Copy and Paste](https://github.com/cyrildiagne/ar-cutpaste) using our [BASNet](https://github.com/NathanUA/BASNet) and U^2-Net.
+The [demo video](https://twitter.com/cyrildiagne/status/1256916982764646402) has achieved over **5M** views, which is phenomenal and show us more probabilities of SOD.

 ## U^2-Net Results (173.6 MB)